 - 1. Landscape Area: Any portion of a site, including the adjacent boulevard, not utilized for buildings, structures, parking, driveways, walkways, plazas, service areas, or storage areas shall be considered a landscape area. - a.
-Ground Surface Cover: The ground surface of landscape areas shall consist of one hundred percent (100%) coverage in living vegetation, organic mulch and to a limited extent rock mulch. - 1).
-Rock mulch shall not exceed thirty-five percent (35%) of the ground surface of any landscape area. - 2).
-Vegetation may consist of ground covers, perennials, shrubs, ornamental grasses, bulbs, native grasses, or turfgrass. - 3).
-The type, location, and size of any turfgrass area shall be subject to the following requirements:
+Ground Surface Cover: The ground surface of landscape areas shall consist of one hundred percent (100%) coverage in living vegetation, organic mulch and to a limited extent-or rock mulch. - 1) Rock mulch shall not exceed thirty-five percent (35%) of the ground surface of any landscape area The maximum width of a non-vegetated mulch area shall be eight feet (8'); and. - 2) The maximum allowable percentage of organic or rock mulch coverage shall be subject to the following criteria: - a) A maximum of twenty percent (20%) of the total frontage landscape setback may be organic or rock mulch.

-- a) Irrigated turfgrass shall not be planted on slopes greater than four to one (4:1). - b) Irrigated turfgrass areas shall not be less than eight feet (8') in any dimension. - b.
+- b) A maximum of forty percent (40%) of the sum total of all other landscape areas, excluding the frontage landscape setback, but including adjacent boulevard(s) may be organic or rock mulch - 3) Vegetation may consist of ground covers, perennials, shrubs, ornamental grasses, bulbs, native grasses, or turfgrass. - 4) The type, location, and size of any turfgrass area shall be subject to the following requirements: - a) Irrigated turfgrass shall not be planted on slopes greater than four to one (4:1). - b) Irrigated turfgrass areas shall not be less than eight feet (8') in any dimension. - c) Irrigated turfgrass areas shall have a minimum 6 inch (6") depth of topsoil. - b.
 Stormwater Management: On-site storm water shall be managed and utilized to provide supplemental irrigation for landscape areas and shall comply with the latest revision of the City of Rapid City Storm Water Quality Manual and Chapter 8.48 Post-construction Site Stormwater Runoff Control. - c.
 Irrigation Control Devices for Water Conservation: All automatic irrigation systems shall include a rain sensor, rain shut-off device, soil moisture probe(s), weather station, or similar approved control device. - d.
 Public Safety and Visibility: Landscape areas shall comply with the requirements of §17.50.335 Sight Triangles. - e.
 Plant Materials: Minimum plant size at installation and diversity in the species of trees specified on the landscape plan shall be subject to the following requirements: